andrewjw/site/_drafts/what-do-you-want-from-a-team-meeting.md

 Team meetings between individual contributors and those between a team of leaders have a different focus.
 When it is ICs collaborating the team should be working on the same domain.
-While they might have different foci or skills, the challenges they face and the goals they are working towards will be similar.
+While they might have focus on different areas, or have different skillsets, the challenges they face and the goals they are working towards will be similar.
 For a team of leaders this is not necessarily true, and the differences between the areas represented in the meeting can mean there is little overlap in the challenges being faced.

 In both cases though you should aim to mould your team members into a team.
-Where there are more disparate people involved this will be harder, but can be achieved by reiterating why you are part of the same team, and what the common objectives are.
+Where more disparate people are involved this will be harder, but can be achieved by reiterating why you are part of the same team, and what the common objectives are.
 Either way, you want to turn the group of people in your meeting into a team.